 Historically, the best place to find a Carolina Dog was tucked away in a remote corner of South Carolina or Georgia.
 However, the American Kennel Club now recognizes the breed in its Foundation Stock Service, and a national breed club has formed, so the Carolina Dog may be a breed on the rise.

-Also known as "swamp dogs," these pups are often found living a semi-wildlife in isolated swamps and forests.
+Also known as "swamp dogs," these pups are often found living a semi-wild life in isolated swamps and forests.
 Because they’ve spent so much time on their own, they’ve evolved naturally and share many characteristics and behaviors with wild dogs.
-They are notable for their pump handle-shaped tails and known for their love of climbing and diggin.
+They are notable for their pump handle or fishhook-shaped tails and known for their love of climbing and digging.
 But just because they have wild roots doesn’t mean they aren’t well-suited for family life.
 Carolina Dogs can be affectionate, loyal, gentle pets that enjoy being added to a human pack.

 This high-energy breed is a working dog through and through.
 Like other members of the herding group, if they aren’t given a job to do, they’ll find a way to keep themselves busy.
 As small ranches have given way to larger farms and high-tech equipment, the Lacy’s numbers have dwindled.
 But Texas’ respect for them has not.
 These pups are the state dog of Texas and will always be known as the first breed to originate in the Lone Star state.